FAA approves Boeing Dreamliner battery system design

 The agency also said the jet retained permission to fly up to 180 minutes over remote areas and oceans once U.S. regulators allowed the Dreamliner to return to the skies.
 There had been talk of scaling back the approved range, known as ETOPS, which would have limited the use of the fuel-efficient jet.

-Boeing Chief Executive Jim McNerney said the 787's promised benefits "remain fully intact" and reaction in the industry was joyous.
+Boeing CEO Jim McNerney said the 787's promised benefits "remain fully intact."

-"We're back in business, baby!" tweeted the Washington Aerospace Partnership, a group of business, labor and local government leaders supportive of Boeing.
+"We're back in business, baby!" tweeted the Washington Aerospace Partnership, a group of business, labour and local government leaders supportive of Boeing.

 "This is a good step forward," United Airlines said in a statement.
 United is the only U.S. carrier with 787s and plans to add them to its schedule starting May 31.
 Plans to launch service from Denver to Tokyo Narita are set for June 10, but depend on completing the modifications by then, it added.